maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The following line is *not* the same, as quotes are used to preserve the whitespace:

     60 DATA "one      ","      two"

+As the separator is the comma, strings that contains commas have to be quoted:

+    70 DATA "this is a string, and it has commas",but this one does not

 <!-- TOC --><a name="read-varvar"></a>
 ### `READ` *var*[,*var*...]